mmihaipreda/dad-recap/WEB_README.md

 ```

----

-## JSP steps (with jsp/ jspx)

-1. In Eclipse `Create new Dynamic Project`
-2. Create in `src/main/java` a package `exercises`
-3. Create in `src/webapp` `indexWithBeans.jsp`
-4. Create a `Utils` class to generate HTML responses more easily
-5. Add different exercises (e.g. `Exercise2.java` )

-### Exercise 2 - Please write down java ee/spring api the code the instantiate the bean when http

-request is handled.
+### Exercise 2 - Please write down java ee/spring api the code the instantiate the bean when http request is handled.

 ### `indexWithBeans.jsp`